incognia/Fralideja/README.md

 # Fralideja | Data mining app
 Extract and analyze data from Twitter using R and Gephi on GNU/Linux

+As Peter Sondergaard said:
+> Information is the oil of the 21st century, and analytics is the combustion engine.

 ## Links

 - Repository: https://github.com/incognia/fralideja